-Discover hereditary angioedema
+What is hereditary angioedema (HAE)?

-Hereditary angioedema (HAE) is a rare genetic disorder that can cause attacks of painful, disabling swelling.
+Hereditary angioedema (HAE) is a rare genetic disorder that can cause recurrent attacks of painful, disabling swelling.
 Attacks can occur in any part of the body, but characteristic locations include:

-It's important to remember that an HAE attack that affects the throat is potentially life-threatening, because it puts you at risk of suffocation.
+It's important to remember that an HAE attack that affects the throat is potentially life-threatening because it puts you at risk of suffocation.
 Make sure you have a plan in place for this type of attack and seek emergency care as soon as possible.

 HAE is rare